fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 Log aggregation pulls together all of your log files into a central location.
 Many tools allow the searching and filtering of log data to help zero in on the info needed.

 At Mingle we used [Stackify Retrace](https://stackify.com/retrace/) for log aggregation.
-We found int very easy to setup and immediately began to see some errors that we had missed in the log files.
+We found it very easy to setup and immediately began to see some errors that we had missed in the log files.

 ![Application Monitoring Layers](/images/2018/07/RetraceLog.png)